aws/aws-cdk-rfcs/.github/ISSUE_TEMPLATE/tracking-issue.md

 <!-- indicates the state of the proposal -->
 <!-- see readme for information on rfc lifecycle -->

-- [x] - Tracking Issue Created
+- [x] Tracking Issue Created
-- [ ] - RFC PR Created <!-- add link to header when available -->
+- [ ] RFC PR Created <!-- add link to above table when available -->
-- [ ] - Core Team Member Assigned <!-- add username to header when known -->
+- [ ] Core Team Member Assigned <!-- add username to above table when known -->
-- [ ] - Initial Approval / Final Comment Period
+- [ ] Initial Approval / Final Comment Period
-- [ ] - Ready For Implementation
+- [ ] Ready For Implementation
     <!-- add list of issues needed for implementing the proposal here -->
     - [ ] implementation issue 1
-- [ ] - Resolved <!-- implementation complete and merged -->
+- [ ] Resolved <!-- implementation complete and merged -->